-It is extremely important to disinfect the water system, to remove any biofilm from the water pipes, as biofilm could be teeming with infectious bacteria.
+To ensure a consistently high quality of the water with the pigs it is extremely important to disinfect the water system to remove any biofilm from the water pipes, as biofilm could be teeming with infectious bacteria.

 - Empty and rinse the water system twice with an approved disinfectant and at least once with clean water.